parksoy/AI_Udacity/Sudoku-parksoy/README.md

 ### Submission
 Before submitting your solution to a reviewer, you are required to submit your project to Udacity's Project Assistant, which will provide some initial feedback.

 The setup is simple.
-If you have not installed the client tool already, then you may do so with the command `pip install udacity-pa`.
+If you have not installed the client tool already, then you may do so with the command `sudo -H pip install udacity-pa`.

 To submit your code to the project assistant, run `udacity submit` from within the top-level directory of this project.
 You will be prompted for a username and password.
 If you login using google or facebook, visit [this link](https://project-assistant.udacity.com/auth_tokens/jwt_login for alternate login instructions.